Course Outline

 - Handling linearly separable data

-- Handling non-linearly separable data
+- Addressing non-linearly separable data

-- Employing kernels for non-linear spaces
+- Utilizing kernels for non-linear spaces

-5. Comprehending Clustering
+5. Mastering Clustering

 - Clustering as a machine learning objective